GrafnusOSS/software-documentation/src/portalshard/README.md

 All while keeping portals rather difficult to optain and maintain for new players, they become quiet cheap in the late game by the use of `Crying Obisdian`, `Ender Pearls` and `Upgrades`.
 This balances PortalShard to be a perfect fit for Survival Multiplayer Servers.

-## Origins

-I created PortalShard for a small Minecraft Server I created together with some friends.